 Minnesota has some of the strictest implied consent laws in the United States.
 The law may seem rather contradictory because it does state that an individual has the right to refuse sobriety tests that are administered by a peace officer.
 However, refusal does have penalties.
-When a person refuses, that Minnesota Department of Public safety receives a report of that refusal.
-The end result is loss of driving privileges for one year.
+When a person refuses, the Minnesota Department of Public Safety receives a report of that refusal.
+The end result is the loss of driving privileges for one year.

 The reason why the law is constructed this way is this: You can refuse the test to avoid a DUI offense on your record and possible jail time, but you will lose your license.
 When you acquire your driver's license, you are implying that you give consent for sobriety tests to be conducted if you were to be suspected of driving under the influence of alcohol or another controlled substance.

 In addition to refusing to take a roadside sobriety test or a blood test within two hours of the arrest not only results in license suspension for a year, but also results in a gross misdemeanor.
 However, this gross misdemeanor is only the charge when an individual is a first-time offender.
 In the end, this gross misdemeanor is four times more severe than if you were to be convicted of a DWI offense for the first time.
 Repeat offenders will face penalties that are more severe.